Cathy Yan: Career

 Yan worked as a reporter for the Los Angeles Times and The Wall Street Journal in New York, Hong Kong and Beijing before turning to filmmaking.

 After writing and directing several short films, Yan also shot a web-series and content for brands such as Armani, Subway, Spotify and The Innocence Project.
 By 2018, Yan made her feature debut with Dead Pigs.
 The film was inspired by the 2013 Huangpu River dead pigs incident, in which 16,000 dead pigs were found floating down the Huangpu River.
 Funded by Chinese investors, Yan shot the dark comedy in Shanghai with a bilingual crew then completed the film in New York; director Jia Zhangke executive produced.
 Dead Pigs premiered at the Sundance Film Festival and won a Special Jury Award for ensemble acting.
 Yan removed 12 minutes from the film in its wider February 2021 release on the streaming platform Mubi.

 In April 2018, Yan was selected to direct the Harley Quinn DC Extended Universe superhero film Birds of Prey, based on the comic of the same name.
 The film was released on February 7, 2020 to positive reviews.
 Margot Robbie starred and co-produced and Christina Hodson wrote the script.
 Yan was the second woman and the first Asian woman to direct a DC film (or any US superhero film).

 As of January 2020, Yan is working on directing and producing A24's film adaptation of Sour Heart, a collection of short stories by Jenny Zhang.
 Yan will co-write the script alongside Zhang for the autobiographical coming-of-age story about the immigrant experience of a young girl who moved from Shanghai to New York in the 90s.

 In February 2021, Yan started developing an adaptation of Rachel Khong's short story, The Freshening.
 FilmNation Entertainment and Ali Wong were set to produce the feature, with Yan writing and directing.

 In 2021, Yan directed an episode of the HBO drama series Succession called "The Disruption", in season three, episode three, for which she was nominated for the Primetime Emmy Award for Outstanding Directing for a Drama Series.

 Styles and themes

 Yan's cinematic influences include Chen Kaige and Zhang Yimou.
 Since Yan's father was a big fan of the nineties era of Chinese cinema, Yan expanded into East Asian art-house cinema, which included Wong Kar-wai.
 Including American cinema, Yan appreciates the works of Robert Altman and Paul Thomas Anderson.
 Yan considers Dead Pigs as "a marriage of the American indie and classic Chinese indie tones she grew up with."

-Personal life

-Yan is married; her husband works in the restaurant industry.
-Both Yan and her husband are currently based in New York.